 In his famous paper on ‘What is Strategy’, published in 1979, Strategy Guru Michael E Porter talks about strategically aligning the activities to get competitive advantage over rivals.

-Like any strategy, the GTM is a positioning of factors that will help you achieve your business goals and objectives through a set of activities (influenced by those factors) working in tandem.
+Like any strategy execution, the GTM is positioning factors that will help you achieve your business goals and objectives through a set of activities (influenced by those factors) working in tandem.
 So if you can define your goals and the associated activities to achieve them, you can deduce the factors that influence them and then take a position with respect to those factors.
 This positioning will define your GTM.